metarank/lightgbm4j/README.md

 ### MacOS & Linux native library dependencies installation

-LightGBM native library requires the `libomp` dependency for OpenMP support, but this library is often not missing on some systems by default.
+LightGBM native library requires the `libomp` dependency for OpenMP support, but this library is often missing on some systems by default.

 For MacOS:
 ```